raghav1299/Team_Nodemon/Readme.md

 #### Start the Python ML backend 🚀 :

    ```
    !!
-APIs might not work upon run as it requires a .env file to be added with the credentials.
+APIs will not work upon run as it requires a .env file to be added with the credentials.

    pip install poetry
    cd ML